This page tries to answer many of the common problems we get asked, after reading please contact us if you require more information.

 Dependent upon the number of other beneficiaries and how long the case has been under investigation will determine time frames.
 The procedure cannot be rushed and could take many months or even years if the estate is very complex, high value or there are many beneficiaries.

-Here are a few of the topics available to you as a Subscriber to the Heir Hunters Association (HHA) on the extensive knowledge home area.
+Here are a few of the topics available to you as a Member of the Heir Hunters Association (HHA) on the extensive knowledge home area.
 To access you need to Login

 Join Now : Click here for Membership Details